-A prospective snake owner should also investigate the reputation of a snake breeder and the location of the nearest vet who has experience in treating reptiles.
+A prospective snake owner should also investigate the reputation of a breeder and the location of the nearest vet who has experience in treating reptiles.
 It's good to get recommendations for both these people if possible.
 It's also a good idea to check the accuracy and relevancy of any information that's discovered.
 When I did an online search for reptile veterinarians in my area, the address and phone number of my previous vet was listed.
-Unfortunately, the vet has retired and the building is no longer a veterinary clinic.
+Unfortunately, the vet has retired and the building that he used is no longer a veterinary clinic.

 Food for Pet Red-Sided Garter Snakes

 Finding suitable food for garter snakes is a special consideration.
 It's important that all food given to a captive snake is safe and that there is a reliable source of the food.
 The food must be both nutritious and free of dangerous toxins or parasites.

 Pet owners say that their red-sided garter snakes stay healthy on a diet consisting mainly of small frozen and thawed mice, which many pet stores sell.
 This means that people who have a garter snake in their home don't have to watch mice bring killed by the animal.
 Although snakes can swallow quite large items, pinkies (very young mice that have not yet grown hair) may be needed for some garter snakes.
 Very small snakes will likely need pieces of pinkies.